psteinweber/srt-subtitle-reminder/Readme.md

 1. Download [this file](https://github.com/stnwbr/srt-subtitle-reminder/blob/master/subtitle-reminder.srt) (right click -> save as...) to your computer
 2. Open the movie you want to watch in a videoplayer which supports the use of SRT subtitles, e.g. [VLC Player](http://videolan.org)
 3. Open the subtitle file.
-This often works via drag and drop, or in VLC also via 'Video -> Subtitles Track -> Open File...'
+This often works via drag and drop, or in VLC also via `Video -> Subtitles Track -> Open File...`

-Alternatively you can also rename the subtitle file according to your movie file, so when the movie is called 'movie.avi', rename the subtitle file to 'movie.srt'.
+Alternatively you can also rename the subtitle file according to your movie file, so when the movie is called 'movie.avi', rename the subtitle file to `movie.srt`.
 When those two files are placed in the same folder, most movie players automatically assiciate the subtitle file.

 ## Background